jupadin/MMM-MQTT/README.md

 This module is an extention for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-The module is based on the work of [ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT) but has a cleaner interface, refactored code, other configuration options and is actively maintained.
+The module is based on the work of [ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT) with refactored code, small modifications and other configuration options.

 The module shows the payload of a message reiceived via MQTT.

-### To-Do's
-- Implement wildcards
-- Implement average value

 ## Installation